 - The prevalence of drug driving is rising (reflecting a national trend). - More adults are presenting to treatment with complex health and social needs. - North Yorkshire has seen drug poisoning deaths in adults rise by a higher rate than nationally (142% increase from 19 in 2011 to 46 in 2021), but a much lower increase in drug misuse deaths (20% increase from 15 in 2011 to 18 in 2021).

-- There is a substantially higher rate of hospital admissions due to substance use for 15-24-year-olds compared to the national average (a Direct Standardised Rate of 105 per 100,000 vs 85 per 100,000 nationally). - The County has a higher-than-average percentage of children who have parents or carers in drug treatment (18% locally compared to 13% nationally). - The pilot bespoke carer's service (for people with living and lived experience of supporting someone with harmful patterns of substance use) has provided support to over 100 individuals including more than 60 from the North Yorkshire area, with individual service users coming from 32 different villages and towns across the county.
+Deaths by drug poisoning must have an applicable International Classification of Diseases (ICD) code assigned as the underlying cause of death, and involve a broad spectrum of substances, including controlled and noncontrolled drugs, prescription medicines (either prescribed to the individual or obtained by other means) and over-thecounter medications.
+As well as deaths from drug abuse and dependence, figures include accidents and suicides involving drug poisonings and complications of drug abuse such as deep vein thrombosis or septicaemia from intravenous drug use.
+They do not include other adverse effects of drugs, for example, anaphylactic shock or accidents caused by an individual being under the influence of drugs.
+A death classified as drug misuse must be a drug poisoning, and if any of the substances controlled under the Misuse of Drugs Act 1971 are involvedxiv. - The County has a higher-than-average percentage of children who have parents or carers in drug treatment (18% locally compared to 13% nationally). - The pilot bespoke carer's service (for people with living and lived experience of supporting someone with harmful substance use) has provided support to over 100 individuals including more than 60 from the North Yorkshire area, with individual people coming from 32 different villages and towns across the county.